iMartzen/ansible-role-python-centos-bootstrap/README.md

-Ansible Role: Install Python on newly bootstrapped Ubuntu host
+Ansible Role: Install Python on newly bootstrapped Centos host
 =========

-**Install Python on newly bootstrapped Ubuntu host**
+**Install Python on newly bootstrapped Centos host**

 This Ansible role will install Python on newly bootstrapped host.
 This is usually a new host which you never even SSH-ed to.